Trane warranty: cost, coverage and plans (2025)

-Trane products include a base limited warranty.
+Trane products automatically include the Base Limited Warranty.
 The base warranty covers parts and the compressor for five years on air conditioner and heat pump models.
-On furnace models, it covers parts for five years and the heat exchanger for twenty years.
+On furnace models, it covers parts for five years and the heat exchanger for 20 years.

 The warranty states that an authorized Trane service provider must complete repairs.
 The warranty certificate for all Trane products can be found on the company’s website.

 The company offers an incentive to register your Trane product within 60 days of installation.
-You’ll get a free warranty extension, which prolongs the coverage period on parts and the compressor to ten years (some air conditioner model warranties may cover the compressor for up to twelve years).
+You’ll get a free warranty extension, which prolongs the coverage period on parts and the compressor to 10 years (some air conditioner model warranties may cover the compressor for up to 12 years).

-Registered gas furnace models have ten years of coverage on parts and twenty years on heat exchangers (select models have lifetime coverage).
-The base warranty and the registered limited warranty do not include labor costs.
+Registered gas furnace models have 10 years of coverage on parts and 20 years on heat exchangers (select models have lifetime coverage).
+The base warranty and the Registered Limited Warranty do not include labor costs.

 For products manufactured after Oct.
 1, 2022, the following warranties apply in residential settings.